manaschaurasia/Netflix-EDA-using-Python/README.md

 ## Overview

-The Project Netflix aims to analyze and visualize data related to Netflix TV shows.
+The Project Netflix aims to analyze and visualize data related to Netflix Movies and TV shows.
 This includes exploring show details, genres, and actors to provide meaningful insights and visual representations.

 ## Dataset